magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-38393-catalog-rules-stop-working-for-configurable-product-if-its-simple-product-is-renamed.md

 <ins>Expected results</ins>:

-The configurable product have a discount.
+The configurable product has a discount.

 <ins>Actual results</ins>: